AlexanderMaleckij/nanoFramework.MSBuildTasks/README.md

 To use this feature, `nfproj` should be updated.

 Files that should be included in the embedded `resources` can be configured through user-defined `ResourcesSource` elements.
+All files that match will be embedded as <b>binary</b> resources.

 > [!NOTE]
 > If there are no `ResourcesSource` elements in the `nfproj`, the `resx` file will not be generated, and `resources` will not be embedded.